 - In response to Gael, Ted rebounds with a Hard-Drinking Party Girl named Amy, which results in him getting a butterfly trampstamp.

 - Several of Barney's plays to pick up women involve targeting vulnerable women who have just broken up.

 - Ted actively didn't pursue a girl until some time had passed after her breakup so that he wouldn't be the rebound guy.

 - Parodied in the episode "Rebound Bro" where, after "breaking up" with Ted, Barney latches onto a new bro, only to break up eventually.

-- Buffy the Vampire Slayer: After Angel leaves the show for LA Buffy falls for Parker, a TA in her class who promptly dumps her after a one night stand.
+- Buffy the Vampire Slayer: After Angel leaves the show for LA Buffy falls for Parker, another student at her university, who promptly dumps her after a one night stand.

 - Invoked and lampshaded in The Office (US).
 After breaking up with Carol, Micheal hooks up with a young waitress from a Japanese restaurant and brings her to the Christmas party, only for her to leave an hour later.
 Jim explained to Michael that he was having a rebound and should not feel disappointed.
 Michael realizes that was what he was doing and even admits he couldn't tell his date apart from the other Asian waitress that had attended the party.

 - Leonard's attempt at a "serious" relationship with Leslie was this, after his first time attempting to date Penny went south.
 At one point he and Penny run into each other across and the hall with their new romantic partners.
 They swoop their respective into a passionate kiss and try not to stop until the other does (which goes on for at least a few minutes) in an effort to show just how "fine" they're doing without each other.